Benny902/week9summary/README.md

 # week9summary
 # Week 9 – Summary Task: Terraform on Azure

+this is built on top of 'week8summary' - https://github.com/Benny902/week8summary
+with the addition Objective of week 9 summary task:

 ### Objective
 Create a complete infrastructure solution using Terraform on Azure, including networking, VM provisioning, remote state storage, and optional CI/CD automation.
 Document all steps and ensure a working deployment.

 ---